Supporting & Caring for

 all these to the extent that a typical 'dog-walk' can take up to 50% longer than you might expect.

-The Northern Japanese Spitz Club is here to support all Jap Spitz owners and to provide them with an environment in which they can share the special relationships that they have with their dogs and also to share best practices that exist within the breed.
+The Northern Japanese Spitz Club is here to support all Jap Spitz owners throughout the UK and to provide them with an environment in which they can share the special relationships that they have with their dogs and also to share best practices that exist within the breed.

 We also report on show successes and other developments within the breed and our developing relationship with The Kennel Club.